Important NEW Info On Filter Cartridges

 Our biggest finding is that the mesh screen can get damaged EASILY if brushed with any form of wire brush, or metal scrubbing tool.
 The life of the cartridge can be reduced to only one season if cleaned harshly.
 Also, NEVER use any strong cleaning solvents on the filter cartridge (these don't affect the stainless steel, but do affect the seals on the edges).

-Also, many people are not aware that under normal use, FILTER CARTRIDGES MUST BE REPLACED EVERY 4-5 YEARS!!
+This is an important question that many people are not familiar with.
+The answer is YES!
+Many outdoor wood furnace owners are not aware that under normal use, FILTER CARTRIDGES MUST BE REPLACED EVERY 4-5 YEARS!!

-We STILL have customers calling us about sediment buildup in the bottom of their boilers.
+We STILL have customers calling us about sediment buildup in the bottom of their outdoor furnace.
 They try to flush it out, but it continues to accumulate!

 They tell us that even with faithful cleaning of the filter cartridge, AND THE WATER LOOKS CLEAR, they ask why is there still sediment buildup in the bottom of the boiler?

-We then discover that they have NEVER replaced the filter cartridge and their boilers are often more than 5 years old.
+We then discover that they have NEVER replaced the filter cartridge and their outdoor wood stove is often more than 5 years old.

-The life expectancy of a filter cartridge is approximately 4-5 years, but less in some cases.
+The life expectancy of a filter cartridge is approximately 4-5 years, but may be less in some cases.
 If your filter captures large quantities of fine particulates, the stainless steel micron surface of the filter gets thinned out and allows larger particulates of sediment to pass.
 Also, the seals on the edges of the filter can fail and also allow copious amounts of sediment to pass.
-Not good!
+This is definitely not good!

-Remember that sediment is the "Secret Killer" of Outdoor Boilers.
-More sediment is the last thing you want in your boiler.
+Remember that sediment is the "Secret Killer" of Outdoor Wood Burning Boilers.
+Of course, more sediment is the last thing you want in your heating system.

 The good news is that these cartridges are not expensive.
-You can just order a replacement and you will no longer get any sediment buildup in your boiler!
+You can just order a replacement and you will no longer get any sediment buildup in your outdoor wood burner!